knareshkumar/imageClassficationUsingAWS/README.md

 # Image Classification using AWS SageMaker

 Use AWS Sagemaker to train a pretrained model that can perform image classification by using the Sagemaker profiling, debugger, hyperparameter tuning and other good ML engineering practices.
-This is done on dog breed classication data set.

 ## Project Set Up and Installation
 Enter AWS through the gateway in the course and open SageMaker Studio.